JingzhongQin/JavaAutoBuilder/README.md

 ### How do I get set up? ###

-You will need to download and set up Java, Maven, Ant, and Gradle to use this tool.
+You will need to download and set up Java 17, Maven, Ant, and Gradle to use this tool.

 See links below on how to install all 4 programs: